denishtandel2493-blip/90DaysOfDevOps/2026/day-02/linux-architecture-notes.md

 systemd is used to manage system setting and services.systemd organizes task into componets calleds units and groups of units into targets.

+systemd which include essential functionalities such as service management, dependency tracking, logging, resource management, socket activation and system control